The Fun - The Challenge - The Experience

 The Most-Winning Boat Type on Corrected Time:

 The Moore 24!
-The most-winning boat type on corrected time in the Doublehanded Farallones Race is the Moore 24, having won for monohulls overall 22 times!
+The most-winning boat type on corrected time in the Doublehanded Farallones Race is the Moore 24, having won for monohulls overall 23 times!
 The Moore 24 was America’s first production line Ultra-Light Displacement Boat (ULDB), and the boat still holds its own today.
 With one of the largest racing fleets in the San Francisco Bay Area, the Moore 24 has a proud history in the DHF, with by far the most wins.
-There were nine Moore 24s participating in the 2021 race, and al nine finished, in what was a very slow race.
-The 2022 Moore 24 winner (and overall Monohull winner): Mooretician, Peter Schoen & Roe Patterson.
+Three Moore 24s started in the very windy 2024 race, and all three finished, despite the rough conditions!
+Oxymoron with Tom Southam and Carl Stahmer had the best result, finishing 2nd in ULDB 2.

 Standing Race Records